barton-willis/trigrat/README.md

   - Decide if the function `xtrigrat` is worthy of developing (and possibly give it a new name).

-  - Make sure that for quotients of trigonometric polynomials, `trigrat` returns a trigonometric polynomial when ever this is possible.
-The code relies on rational simplification with `algebraic` set to true to do this.
-Although this works for some examples, I'm not sure that it handles all the cases that it should.
+  - Both my code and the current code fail to linearize some quotients of trigonometric polynomials.
+The last section gives a possible way to fix this.

 ### Speculation on a partial fraction-based algorithm